Hewick (horse): Racing career

 Hewick began his 2024/25 campaign on 16 October with third place in the Grade 3 BetVictor Chase at Punchestown.
 He was then entered in two Grade 1 races in November, before his trainer's six-month ban started on 1 December.
 Hanlon's ban had been imposed for bringing racing into disrepute, after he was filmed by a member of the public transporting a dead horse in a trailer behind one of his branded lorries.
 Hanlon said that Hewick had kept his spirits up: "He's the horse who's kept the show on the road.
 When I need to talk to somebody I go out and pour my heart out to him."

 Hewick was supplemented into the Ladbrokes Champion Chase at Down Royal on 2 November.
 In a field of five, he set off at 4/1 and led until the last fence, being beaten half a length by Envoi Allen at 3/1, with odds-on favourite Gerri Colombe thirteen lengths behind in third place.
 Hanlon announced himself pleased with Hewick's performance, saying: "I said earlier that he is a better horse this year, and we will take on the big boys again at Kempton at Christmas.
 My aim after that will be the Gold Cup and the Grand National."
 Gainford was given a nine-day suspension for his use of the whip on Hewick.
 For his next two races, he was trained by Tara Lee Cogan, who had taken over Hanlon's licence during the latter's suspension.
 He came fifth in the Savills Hurdle and seventh in the Irish Gold Cup, both at Leopardstown.
 Hewick was entered in the Gold Cup at Cheltenham in March, but was withdrawn when Hanlon, who by this time had completed his suspension, decided that the ground was too soft.
 Instead, he ran in a hurdle race at Thurles on 15 March, starting as favourite and winning by five lengths under his work rider, trainer's son Paddy Hanlon.

 For his next race, the 2025 Grand National, Hewick was re-united with Sheehan.
 Starting at odds of 14/1 and carrying 11st 7lb, Hewick raced prominently and jumped well, except for a mistake at the Canal Turn on the second circuit.
 He was outpaced after the second last fence and finished in eighth place, eighteen-and-a-half lengths behind winner Nick Rockett, winning £15,000 in prize money.
+For his final race of the season, Hewick returned to Auteuil for a third attempt at the French Champion Hurdle, but, in very soft ground, trailed in seventh of the eight runners.